arskom/spyne/doc/source/manual/04_usermanager.rst

 User Manager
 ============

-This tutorial builds on the :ref:`manual-helloworld` and :ref:`manual-types` tutorial.
-If you haven't done so, we recommended you to read them first.
+This tutorial builds on the :ref:`manual-helloworld` and relevant parts of the :ref:`manual-types` tutorial.
+If you haven't yet done so, we recommended you to read them first.

-In this tutorial, we will talk about:
+In this tutorial, we will introduce the context object and the events to show how to implement a real-world service.

-* Defining complex types.
-* Customizing types.
-* Defining events.

-The simple example that we are going to be studying here using complex, nested data is available here: http://github.com/arskom/spyne/blob/master/examples/user_manager/server_basic.py
+A less bloated variant of this example is avaiable here: http://github.com/arskom/spyne/blob/master/examples/user_manager/server_basic.py

-Here are the definitions for the two complex types that we will use: throughout this section: ::
+Here are the definitions for the two complex types that we will use throughout this section: ::

     class Permission(ComplexModel):
         application = Unicode
         feature = Unicode

     class User(ComplexModel):
         user_id = Integer